 Due to shading or weather conditions, most panels are warranted to convert solar energy at a minimum of 80 percent productivity.
-We recommend holding out for a warranty that covers at least 85 percent production for 25 years so that your energy usage needs will only fall under the first electricity tier if the panels happen to produce less energy than you consume.
+We recommend holding out for a warranty that covers at least 85 percent production for 25 years.

-The solar panel designed can impact its production and lifespan.
+The solar panel design can impact its production and lifespan.
 The four major design properties to look at include reflection, temperature, recombination, and wavelength.

 Length of R&D

 The research and development of solar panels have been evolving over more than a half-century.
-Solar manufacturers that have been around for decades have tried and true products on the market with warranties and minimum guaranteed production.
+Solar manufacturers that have been around for decades have tried and true products on the market with quality warranties.

-Newer solar manufacturers are using newer, less-expensive, solar products to provide cheaper solar panels.
-However, they cannot provide sound expectations of production for untested products.
+Newer solar manufacturers are using less-expensive solar products to provide cheaper solar panels.
+However, they cannot guarantee quality products.

-In 2015 Yale 360 published an article.
-It stating that it would take 20 plus years before new solar panel technology would be sufficiently tested and developed.
-In this time, a customer could have already bought a system and saved thousands of dollars on power bills.
-Then by the time they are ready for a new system the new technology would be cheaper.
+In 2015 Yale 360 published an article stating it would take 20 plus years before new solar panel technology would be sufficiently tested and developed.
+In this time, a customer could have bought a well-tested system and saved thousands of dollars on power bills.

-An anti-reflective coating is optional, but recommended, when it comes to designing a solar panel.
-The coating can increase the output of the solar cells by 3-4 percent because it reduces the amount of reflection coming off or escaping the solar cells before conversion.
+An anti-reflective coating is optional but recommended when it comes to solar panel design.
+The coating can increase the output of the solar cells by 3-4 percent because it reduces the amount of reflection coming off or escaping the solar cells before converting into an electric current.

-Most panels are rated to work best at 77 degrees Fahrenheit or 25 degrees Celsius.
-The temperature coefficient tells how much efficiency is lost per-degree of Celsius above its optimal heat rating.
+Most solar panels are rated to work best at 77 degrees Fahrenheit or 25 degrees Celsius.
+The temperature coefficient of a solar panel shows how much efficiency is lost per-degree of Celsius above the solar panel's optimal heat rating.

 To create a current two semiconductors with opposite charges are used.
-However, the electrons can recombine and release heat instead of a current.
-Panels that have defects in the crystal structure are more likely to encounter this problem.
+However, the electrons can recombine and release heat instead.
+Solar panels that have defects in the crystal structure are more likely to encounter this problem.
 For this reason, Polycrystalline panels are less efficient than monocrystalline.

 Light has a wide range of wavelengths.
-Solar panels are designed to capture certain wavelengths and convert them into a direct current.
-Getting a panel that can convert more wavelengths into a current will allow the array to produce more electricity.
+Solar panels capture certain wavelengths and convert them into a direct current.
+A solar panel that can convert more wavelengths into an electric current will allow the array to produce more electricity.